HORIBAEzSpecSDK/python-sdk/README.md

 ⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️⬇️

 > [!IMPORTANT]
 > This SDK is now released.
 For more information, contact your local HORIBA affiliate office, or visit https://www.horiba.com/int/scientific/products/detail/action/show/Product/ezspec-sdk-6853/.

-> [!IMPORTANT]
 > For this python code to work, the SDK from Horiba has to be purchased, installed and licensed.
-> The code in this repo and the SDK are under development and not yet released for public use!

 ⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️⬆️